ToshioCP/Gtk4-tutorial/src/sec20.src.md

 An id identifies the schema.
 - 4: Key tag has two attributes.
 Name is the name of the key.
-Type is the type of the value of the key and specified with [GLib API Reference, VariantType](https://docs.gtk.org/glib/struct.VariantType.html).
+Type is the type of the value of the key and it is a GVariant Format String.
 - 5: default value of the key `font` is `Monospace 12`.
 - 6: Summery and description elements describes the key.
 They are optional, but it is recommended to add them in the XML file.